 Other documents in the case file include a Federal Bureau of Investigation or Georgia Crime Information Center record of arrests and convictions, Classification and Admission Summary (on the inmate's condition when he entered prison), Disciplinary Reports, relevant and non-repetitive correspondences, and summaries of interviews with persons contacting the Board.

-Board Solicits Information from the Victim, District Attorney and the community during the parole process
+Board Solicits Information from the Victim, Judge, District Attorney and the community during the parole process

 The Parole Process in Georgia is an open public process allowing for correspondence about the case to be sent to the Board at anytime during the offender’s incarceration up to the point of a parole release.
 Victims, prosecutors (district attorneys) and the public may send the Board information.